jschlatow/taskopen/README.markdown

 #Dependencies

-This script is an enhancement to taskwarrior, i.e. it depends on the task binary.
+This perl script is an enhancement to taskwarrior, i.e. it depends on the task binary.
 See http://www.taskwarrior.org

-The perl version also depends on the JSON module, i.e.
+It also depends on the JSON module, i.e.

  * _libjson-perl_ on debian
  * _perl-json_ on archlinux
  * to be continued...

 #What does it do?
 It enables you to add file based notes to tasks.
+The following sections show some (very) basic usage examples.
+Please be referred to 'taskopen -h' or the manpage taskopen(1) for further details.

 ##Basic usage
 Add a task: